Harshal7797/Java-Applications/README.md

   - Diagrams
   ## Enhancements and Issues
   #### Enhancements
-  1. Instead of searing all the files we can specify which file need to be search this would eliminate searching for irrelevant files and reduce search time.
+  1. Instead of searing all the files we can specify which file need to be search, this would eliminate searching for irrelevant files and reduce time complexity.
   2.
   # Java JDBC App
   ## Introduction